volodymyrprokopyuk/knowledge-base/programming/javascript.md

     G.prototype = Object.create(F.prototype)
     // Prototypal inheritance Option 2.
 Update G.prototype
     Object.setPrototypeOf(G.prototype, F.prototype)
-    G.prototype.d =
+    G.prototype.d = function() {
-      function() { return F.prototype.b.call(this) + 2 } // call parent method
+      return F.prototype.b.call(this) + 2 // call parent method
+    }
     const o2 = new G()
     console.log(o2.a, o2.b(), o2.c, o2.d()) // 1, 2, 3, 4
     ```
-- Purely flat data storage `o = Object.create(null)` without `prototype`
+- Purely flat data storage without `prototype` delegation
-  delegation
+  `o = Object.create(null)`
-- Behavior delegation via `prototype` links / chain (objects are linked to other
+- **Prototypal behavior delegation** = objects are linked to other objects
-  objects forming a network of peers, not a vertical hierarchy as with classes)
+  forming a network of peers, not a vertical hierarchy as with classes
-- Mutual delegation of two objects to each other forming cycle is disallowed
+- Mutual delegation of two objects to each other forming a cycle is disallowed
-- ES6 class = syntax sugar built on top of prototypal inheritance and behavior
+- **ES6 class** = syntactic sugar on top of prototypal inheritance and
-  delegation
+  prototypal behavior delegation
     ```js
     class F {
       constructor() { this.a = 1 } // constructor + property